benspector3/pong-asd/README.md

 Then, rename the folder to `pong`

 # Learning Objectives
-- Build your first project using the template repository
 - Practice modeling data with Objects
-- Learn a method for handling key events
+- Reuse code from previous projects to create something new
+- Practice abstraction
-- Discover the algorithm for detecting collisions between objects
+- Apply the algorithm for detecting collisions between objects

 # Planning